tanichu/data-active-perception-hmdp/README.md

   The index #{j} represents the index of an object. the index #{m} represents the index of a modality.
   Each text file contains BoF obtained by each action.

+ Note that the URL name involves typo, i.e., hmdp should be mhdp.